 The Goodwin-Niering Center for the Environment sponsors biennial conferences focusing on various environmental topics.
-Experts from academia, government, industry and non-governmental environmental organizations are brought together for an in-depth, interdisciplinary evaluation of the issues.
-Symposia are open to all students as well as the general public.
+Experts from academia, government, industry and non-governmental environmental organizations are brought together for an in-depth, interdisciplinary evaluation of the issues. symposia are open to all students as well as the general public.

 The Lear-Conant Symposium was established in 2002 by a gift from Linda J. Lear '62 to provide biennial symposia through the Goodwin-Niering Center.
 The symposium honors the legacy of Elizabeth "Babs" Conant '51, an evolutionary zoologist, who served the College as Assistant Professor of Zoology, Dean of Sophomores, and Trustee from 1982-1992.
 Conant was awarded the College Medal in 1995.
-Trustee emeritus Linda J. Lear ’62 is a biographer, historian and author of Rachel Carson: Witness for Nature, a nationally acclaimed biography of pioneering environmentalist Rachel Carson.
+Trustee Emeritus Linda J. Lear ’62 is a Biographer, historian and author of Rachel Carson: Witness for Nature, a nationally acclaimed biography of pioneering environmentalist Rachel Carson.